22 Solo Things To Do In Seoul For An Unforgettable Trip

 If you’re in Myeongdong or Gangnam, check out the many clinics offering affordable facials, often with English-speaking staff.
 For something unique, I recommend trying a scalp spa treatment.
 Seoul has some amazing hair salons, and I booked one myself—it was fantastic!

-Not only did I get a full scalp analysis and personalized recommendations, but I also walked out with a fresh blowout that made me feel amazing.
+Not only did I get a full scalp analysis and personalised recommendations, but I also walked out with a fresh blowout that made me feel amazing.
 It’s the perfect way to add a little pampering to your trip!

-13. Get a Personalized Colour Workshop
+13. Get a Personalised Colour Workshop

 In this session, a colour stylist will help you find the most flattering shades and teach you how to use makeup and fashion to highlight your unique style.